Home Menu Search

 • Cholera

-Travel immunisations that cannot be given as an NHS service and are not remunerated by the NHS as part of GMS/PMS services:
+The immunisations below relating to travel, these cannot be given as an NHS service and are not remunerated by the NHS as part of GMS/PMS services, so the practice may therefore charge a patient registered for GMS/PMS/APMS services:

 • Yellow Fever